 Barbados off EU blacklist, Dominica added

-BRUSSELS, Belgium (CMC)— The European Union (EU) on Monday removed Barbados from the so-called blacklist of jurisdictions considered non-cooperative for tax purposes, but added Dominica because it said the island still does not fully meet international standards.
+BRIDGETOWN, Barbados (CMC) — The European Union (EU) yesterday removed Barbados from the so-called blacklist of jurisdictions considered non-cooperative for tax purposes, but added Dominica because it said the island still does not fully meet international standards.

-The changes to the list take into consideration the ratings recently released by the Global Forum as regards exchange of information on request.
+The changes to the list take into consideration the ratings recently released by the Organisation for Economic Co-operation and Development (OECD) Global Forum as regards exchange of information on request.

-Following the latest update released on Monday, which includes the addition of Dominica on the blacklist, there are now 12 jurisdictions considered non-cooperative jurisdictions, including Anguilla, Trinidad and Tobago and the US Virgin Islands.
+Following the latest update released yesterday, which includes the addition of Dominica on the blacklist, there are now 12 jurisdictions considered non-cooperative jurisdictions, including Anguilla, Trinidad and Tobago and the US Virgin Islands.

 The EU list of non-cooperative jurisdictions for tax purposes was established in December 2017.
 Jurisdictions are assessed on the basis of a set of criteria laid down by the Council in 2016.
 These criteria cover tax transparency, fair taxation and implementation of international standards designed to prevent tax base erosion and profit shifting.